6 Unexpected Things That Secretly Predict a Marriage Won’t Last

 source:brightside.me

-As the initial rush naturally diminishes, these couples may misinterpret the shift as a fading connection, rather than a normal stage of growth.
-Interestingly, relationships that begin more gradually and with less theatrical flair often prove more resilient and are more likely to stand the test of time.
+As the initial excitement naturally diminishes, couples may misinterpret this shift as falling out of love, rather than recognizing it as a normal part of deepening intimacy.
+Interestingly, partnerships that develop gradually and without dramatic flair often build more resilient connections and are more likely to endure over time.

 2. Avoiding conflict